selco13/HLNOS9/README.md

 This is important so that it could notify the windows' children of a change, and make any visual updates necessary, such as applying a new "active" CSS class.
 Then, I need to let the PlatinumDesktop event handler also know the window was been focused, so it can be set as the active window and raised to the top-most z-index.
-When handling this event in the PlatinumWindow, I first dispatch a local `PlatinumWindowFocus` to the Window's event dispatcher.
+When handling this event in the ClassicyWindow, I first dispatch a local `PlatinumWindowFocus` to the Window's event dispatcher.
 Then, using the same payload, I dispatch the same `PlatinumWindowFocus` event to the Desktop event dispatcher.

 ### Demo Time